bioinform/Daedalus/README.md

 ### Configure the pipeline

-The pipeline runs on UGE cluster by default.
+The pipeline runs on Roche SC1 computing cluster (UGE) by default.
 If you install it on a different machine, modify the cluster settings in the `nextflow/nextflow.config` accordingly.
+Please refer to Nextflow's documentation for more details: [SGE/UGE](https://www.nextflow.io/docs/latest/process.html#process-clusteroptions), [Docker](https://www.nextflow.io/docs/latest/config.html#config-docker).

 ```javascript
 ipete_docker {